 There are reference to songs of sixpence in Shakespeare.
 In Twelfth Night, Sir Toby Belch tells the clown "Come on; there is sixpence for you: let's have a song" in Act II Scene iii.

 Modern References - A Pocket full of Rye

 Perhaps the more famous reference to the rhyme is the Miss Marple mystery ' A Pocket full of rye' by the Queen of crime Agatha Christie.
 Here Christies weaves the themes from the rhymes into her twisting mystery.

 Starting with the murder of businessman Rex Fortescue, the police are baffled when his wife is also poisoned and the maid is found strangled in the garden with a clothespin on her nose.
 They find a pocketful of rye in the dead businessman's coat and dead blackbirds on his desk.

 Thankfully Miss Marple is at hand to solve the mystery.

 Other references include in the lyrics of Rod Stewart's 'Handbags and Gladrags' , and a Three Stooges episode called 'Sing a song of six pants'.

 In the award winning Broadway musical Hamilton, the song 'Stay alive' by Lin Manuel Miranda contains the lines 'sing a song of sixpence'.

 A Dainty dish

 Come back soon for another journey of discovery as we visit another popular rhyme.
-Meanwhile if you find time do visit the previous articles in this series got to Jack and Jill, Humpty Dumpty and Mother Goose.
+Meanwhile if you find time do visit the previous articles in this series you will peruse the peculiar origins of Jack and Jill, Humpty Dumpty and Mother Goose.